sleede/fab-manager/doc/environment.md

 Credentials for the first admin user created when seeding the project. (not present in application.yml because they are only used once when running the database seed with the command `rake db:seed`)

+    SUPERADMIN_EMAIL

+Optional email of the administrator account in charge of the system administration.
+If specified, it will be hidden from the administrators list and he will exclusively receive the notifications related to the system administration.
+If not specified, every admins will receive system administration notifications.

 <a name="internationalization-settings"></a>
 ## Internationalization settings